io7m-com/primogenitor/README.md

 * Enforcement of reproducible builds: No (transitive) dependency may depend on a `SNAPSHOT` version.
 * Enforcement of plugin versioning: No plugin may be added without an explicit version number.
 * Insertion of [Git](http://www.git-scm.com) commit identifiers into the produced Jar file `Implementation-Build` manifest field with the [buildnumber-maven-plugin](http://www.mojohaus.org/buildnumber-maven-plugin/).
 This assists with tracing exactly which artifacts were used to produce an application.
 * Byte-for-byte reproducible Jar files with the [reproducible-build-maven-plugin](http://zlika.github.io/reproducible-build-maven-plugin/index.html).
+Note: This may fail for JavaDoc jars (as the output of the `javadoc` tool is not deterministic), and it may fail if the project adds extra plugins that insert non-reproducible content into Jar files.
 * Automatic insertion of [OSGi](http://www.osgi.org) metadata into the produced Jar files using the [bnd-maven-plugin](https://github.com/bndtools/bnd/tree/master/maven/bnd-maven-plugin).
 Sensible default values are chosen based on metadata given in the POM file, and this can be overridden on a per-module basis.
 * Automatic checking of [semantic versioning](https://semver.org/) using the [bnd-baseline-maven-plugin](https://github.com/bndtools/bnd/tree/master/maven/bnd-baseline-maven-plugin).
 Bytecode is analyzed and the build fails if, for example, binary incompatible changes have been made without incrementing the project's major version number.
 * Automatic source style checks using [Checkstyle](https://maven.apache.org/plugins/maven-checkstyle-plugin/).
 Rules are consulted from external Maven artifacts in order to facilitate sharing rules across large numbers of projects and enforcing a consistent style everywhere.